jameskoster/woocommerce-cart-tab/readme.txt

 3. The cart tab with dark skin enabled.

 == Changelog ==

+= 0.4.0 - 23/05/2016 =
+* New - Option to display cart total or subtotal.
+Props @craigtracey

 = 0.3.1 - 04/17/2014 =
 * Fix - Hide the tab shadow when the cart is hidden.